Peter G. Simonson, Executive Director

 Allen has a BA from the University of California, Santa Barbara, and a JD from Chicago-Kent College of Law.
 He is a member of the State Bar of New Mexico and is the former editor of the Weekly Alibi, Albuquerque’s alternative newsweekly.
 Most recently, Allen served four years as the Executive Director of Common Cause New Mexico, a nonprofit advocacy organization dedicated to holding elected leaders accountable to the public interest.
 One of his biggest accomplishments during his tenure with Common Cause was helping to create Count Every Vote New Mexico, a nonpartisan voter protection program.
 He also helped pass several election and campaign finance reform laws.

 When not fighting for the public interest at the Roundhouse, Steve can often be found wielding a banjo in the duo BaBa.

 Micah McCoy serves as the Communications Director, managing ACLU-NM media and press relations.
 Before joining the ACLU in July 2009, Micah worked as a freelance writer in Austin, TX.
 After graduating from Austin College with degrees in Sociology and Spanish, Micah spent a year in Kenya working as the Communications Coordinator for the East Africa regional office of Church World Service, a relief, development and advocacy organization.
 Micah also served as a volunteer coordinator for No More Deaths, an immigrants’ rights and border advocacy organization based out of Tucson, AZ.
-Micah is an avid fly-fisherman and snowboarder.
-He is also the author of several award-winning plays and acts in live theatre locally in Albuquerque.
+Micah is an avid fly-fisher and snowboarder.
+He is also the author of several plays and acts in live theatre locally in Albuquerque.